-In March 2021, the Compensation and Management Development Committee approved the Parsons Corporate Vice President Severance Plan (the "Severance Plan").
-Each NEO currently employed by the Company is an eligible employee under the Severance Plan.
-The Severance Plan provides that, upon the termination of employment of an eligible employee by the Company other than for Performance (as defined in the Severance Plan) or due to death or disability (other than a termination in connection with a change in control of the Company), in addition to the payment of accrued obligations, the eligible employee will receive the following compensation and benefits: (i) a lump sum payment equal to four and a half (4.5) times the eligible employee's base monthly salary (for a regular full-time eligible employee, shall be determined by using the employee's full, regular base salary rate on his or her termination date, and for a regular part-time eligible employee, shall be determined by using the employee's average monthly regular base salary rate over the 12-month period immediately preceding his or her termination date); and (ii) the Company shall pay , on behalf of the eligible employee, four (4) months of COBRA premiums for medical, dental and vision care coverage.
+Each NEO currently employed by the Company is an eligible employee under Parsons Corporate Vice President Severance Plan (the "Severance Plan").
+The Severance Plan provides that, upon the termination of employment of an eligible employee by the Company other than for Performance (as defined in the Severance Plan) or due to death or disability (other than a termination in connection with a change in control of the Company), in addition to the payment of accrued obligations, the eligible employee will receive the following compensation and benefits: (i) a lump sum payment equal to four and a half (4.5) times the eligible employee's base monthly salary (for a regular full-time eligible employee, shall be determined by using the employee's full, regular base salary rate on his or her termination date, and for a regular part-time eligible employee, shall be determined by using the company shall pay , on behalf of the eligible employee, four (4) months of COBRA premiums for medical, dental and vision care coverage.
 The receipt of the foregoing severance payments and benefits will be subject to the eligible employee's execution of a separation and release agreement that contains customary restrictive covenants, including obligations with respect to non-compete, non-solicitation and confidentiality.